hefei00/react-starter/README.md

 ## what's inside?
 * create-react-app, base starter
 * react-scripts-rewired, add custom config to CRA
+* redux, for state management
+* react-router, for routing
 * prettier, format code automatically
 ## how to use
 ```bash